cambiotraining/sars-cov-2-genomics/101-setup_installation_instructions.md

     rm Miniconda3-py310_23.1.0-1-Linux-x86_64.sh
     ```

--   Then initiate and configure conda channels in the system.
+-   Initiate and configure conda channels in the system.

+### Mamba as an alternative to conda
-    Lastly, install mamba which you can use to install other conda packages on your own PCs
+    Lastly, you can also install mamba which you can use to install other conda packages on your own PCs

     ```{bash}
     conda init